We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more

 Caveats and advice

 It’s a strong all-rounder, but heat under heavy sustained writes and diminishing returns on speed for lower-capacity host interfaces are things to watch.
-For heavy multi-hour 4K sessions, pairing the card with a fast USB 3.2 reader maximizes the benefit.
+For heavy multi-hour 4K sessions, pairing the card with a fast USB 3.2 readers maximizes the benefit.

 Pros